 A leap into the unknown can sometimes lead to unexpected results.
 Dare to embrace new media to increase your visibility or to show your innovative approach.
 E.g. have you ever heard about about.me, LinkedIn’s feared competitor attracting many new users?
 Or what about a professional tsū-profile (tsu.co), the only medium Facebook actually considers to be a threat?
 Introduce yourself using Slideshare or create some Prezis.
 You will notice that your ranking will gradually increase.

-Interested in media monitoring of your profile or your activities?
-Have a look at the media intelligence services we offer.
+Interested in media monitoring of your E-reputation or your activities?
+Have a look at the media monitoring services we offer.